Tech’s term sheets of harassment

 Microsoft confirms layoff reports, reorganization expected to impact thousands

-Silicon Valley is coming to terms with courageous women sharing their painful and disturbing experiences of sexist, misogynistic behavior and unwanted advances of Venture Capitalists like Justin Caldbeck, Marc Canter, and Dave McClure.
-We should thank them all for showing courage, and strength that is sadly lacking in the leadership many organizations that call Silicon Valley home.
+Silicon Valley is coming to terms with courageous women sharing their painful and disturbing experiences of sexist, misogynistic behavior and unwanted advances of venture capitalists like Justin Caldbeck, Marc Canter and Dave McClure.
+We should thank them all for showing courage and strength that is sadly lacking in the leadership many organizations that call Silicon Valley home.

 Countless other stories will no doubt emerge that paint many people, some of whom are highly respected, in an unflattering light.
-But don’t act like you don’t know because many VCs and leaders in tech companies have acted in this manner for years because the companies they worked at or founded never held them accountable.
+But don’t act like you don’t know, because many VCs and leaders in tech companies have acted in this manner for years because the companies they worked at or founded never held them accountable.
 As founders, they have enjoyed a very similar power dynamic to the one they now enjoy at their VC firms.
-These women pitched to investors where the odds of them getting hit on, harassed, and assaulted were higher than the odds of getting funded.
+These women pitched to investors where the odds of them getting hit on, harassed and assaulted were higher than the odds of getting funded.
 This has been here all along and has been accepted.

 Some out there are likely and unknowingly perpetuating this problem by insisting on publicly sharing their positive interactions with the accused individuals.
 If you know the accused, ask them if they’d like to address the allegations with you in private instead of sharing your positive experiences with them.
 It’s more respectful than throwing shade onto someone who may have been sexually assaulted by tweeting your support for the accused.